smtp2go-oss/smtp2go-laravel/README.md

 # Symfony Laravel SMTP2Go Mailer

+## This package is currently in BETA and is not recommended for use in production.
+Currently we are only testing in Laravel applications.

 This is a Laravel Service Provider for sending mail from a Laravel Application via SMTP2GO.
 It should also work in Symfony applications due to Laravel's underlying dependency on Symfony mailer.